How To Tackle In Football

 As you accelerate into the ball carrier, raise your arms under theirs.
 This will lift them off the ground and throw them off balance.

 Wrap your arms around the ball carrier’s legs as the ball carrier is being brought to the ground.
 Wrapping and squeezing the opposing player’s legs makes it nearly impossible for the player to get out of a tackle.

 Step 10.
 Bite the Ball

 “Bite the ball” by placing your face mask on the ball when making a tackle to increase the chances of the ball popping out and being recovered by a teammate.

 Benefits of a Proper Tackle

-Using proper tackling technique helps to ensure the safety of both the ball carrier and the defender, while also preventing any penalties related to illegal contact or unnecessary roughness from being called.
-Keep in mind that the defender’s goal is to bring the ball carrier or to the ground or force the ball to pop without causing severe injury.
+Using proper tackling techniques helps to ensure the safety of both the ball carrier and the defender while also preventing any penalties related to illegal contact or unnecessary roughness.
+Keep in mind that the defender’s goal is to bring the ball carrier to the ground or force the ball to pop without causing injury.
 When executed properly, a tackle can be the difference between winning and losing by preventing the opponent from gaining crucial extra yards throughout the course of a game.